MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datatypes-string-operators.md

 > Operators with an `_cs` suffix are case sensitive.

 > [!NOTE]
-> Case-insensitive operators are supported at this point only for ASCII-text.
-For non-ASCII comparison - use [tolower()](tolowerfunction.md) function.
+> Case-insensitive operators are currently supported only for ASCII-text.
+For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.

 Operator        |Description                                                       |Case-Sensitive|Example (yields `true`)
 ----------------|------------------------------------------------------------------|--------------|-----------------------